thegenemyers/DFA-SPEC/DAS-spec.md

 of contig paths with multi-alignments.
 Apart from meeting our needs, the extensions also supports other assembly and variation graph types.

-We futher want to emphasize that we are proposing a core standard.
+We further want to emphasize that we are proposing a core standard.
 As will be seen later in the technical specification, the format is **extensible** in that additional description lines can be added and additional SAM tags can be appended to core description lines.